n3roGit/DPVControl/README.md

 # THE PROJECT
 In this GitHub project, the aim is to build and operate a DPV (Dive Propulsion Vehicle) using standard components.
 In my case, I will breathe new life into an old Aquazepp.
 The motor I'm using is a common 2000-watt scooter motor, controlled by a VESC (Vedder Electronic Speed Controller).
 The entire system is controlled through Reed switches activated by magnets with a Bowden cable.

+I would greatly appreciate support for my project.
+Every $ contributes to enhancing the project.

 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6ZFSVPZWLLAMC">
   <img src="./paypal-donate-button.png" alt="Donate with PayPal" style="width: 50%;">
 </a>